-The stairs should be made of not combustible materials.
+The bearing structure of egress stairs should be made of not combustible materials.
 The cladding of stairs, where present, should be made of not combustible materials; alternatively, the materials should have a reaction to fire classification not exceeding Cfl-s1 for floors, C-s2,d1 for walls and C-s2,d0 for ceilings.